fieldtrip/website/workshop/natmeg/beamforming.md

 The first requirement for the source reconstruction procedure is that we need a forward model.
 The forward model allows us to calculate the distribution of the magnetic field on the MEG sensors given a hypothetical current distribution.
 We are going to use the forward model that was calculated in the [dipole fitting tutorial](/workshop/natmeg/dipolefitting).

-Load the forward model using the following cod
+Load the forward model using the following code:

     load headmodel_meg.mat